Yes, the PCIe x16 slot you use DOES matter because, on most motherboards, the second one only offers eight or even just 4 PCIe lanes.

-Take for instance the following motherboard, it has two PCIe x16 slot.
-However, counter to your intuition, the second PCIe x16 slot, in fact, only has 4 lanes.
+Take, for instance, the following motherboard; it has two PCIe x16 slots.
+However, counter to your intuition, the second PCIe x16 slot, in fact, only has four lanes.

-Hence, this would NOT be the ideal slot for graphics cards at all.
+Hence, this would NOT be the ideal slot for graphics cards.

-If you want to install a graphics card, you would again most definitely use the top one unless you want to severely underutilize your graphics card.
+If you want to install a graphics card, you would again use the top one unless you wish to underutilize your graphics card severely.

-The bottom x16 slot with 4 lanes would instead be ideal for smaller cards like SSD expansion cards, video capture cards, risers etc.
+The bottom x16 slot with four lanes would instead be ideal for smaller cards like SSD expansion cards, video capture cards, risers, etc.

 Motherboard with x16 Slots with Different PCIe Version – CPU and Chipset Lanes

-It is worth pointing out here that the top or the TRUE x16 slot connects to the CPU PCIe lanes, whereas the x16(x4) slot connects to the motherboard chipset PCIe lanes.
+It is worth pointing out that the top of the TRUE x16 slot connects to the CPU PCIe lanes, whereas the x16(x4) slot connects to the motherboard chipset PCIe lanes.

-This maybe an important point to note for you incase if your motherboard offers different PCIe version for the CPU and motherboard chipset lanes.
+This may be essential if your motherboard offers different PCIe versions for the CPU and motherboard chipset lanes.

-Take the motherboard with AMD A320 chipset, for instance, on an A320 motherboard, the CPU lanes conform to version 3.0 whereas the chipset lanes conform to version 2.0 only.
+Take the motherboard with an AMD A320 chipset; for instance, on an A320 motherboard, the CPU lanes conform to version 3.0, whereas the chipset lanes conform to version 2.0 only.

-PCIe version of the interface/slot has huge ramifications on the performance of the expansion card installed.
+A PCIe version of the interface/slot has enormous ramifications on the performance of the expansion card installed.

-For instance a third generation PCIe x4 slot can occupy an NVMe SSD with a max read speed of about 3.5 GB/s.
-The same slot on fourth generation PCIe can occupy an SSD with double the read speed i.e 7 GB/s!
+For instance, a third-generation PCIe x4 slot can occupy an NVMe SSD with a max read speed of about 3.5 GB/s.
+The same slot on fourth-generation PCIe can settle an SSD with double the read speed, i.e., 7 GB/s!